algowatchpenn/GerryFair/README.md

 ## Using our package

-For demonstration of the GerryFair API, please see our [jupyter notebook](./GerryFair&#32;Demo.ipynb)
+For demonstration of the GerryFair API, please see our [jupyter notebook](./GerryFair&#32;Demo.ipynb).
+Other examples of usage are provided as scripts in the `examples` folder.
+These should be run from a location which contains the `gerryfair` folder.

 ## Datasets
 #### communities: http://archive.ics.uci.edu/ml/datasets/communities+and+crime